St Anne's Church, Duddeston

 St Anne's Church, Duddeston is a former Church of England parish church in Ashted, Birmingham.

 History

 The foundation stone was laid on 25 June 1868.
 The church was erected by William J Briley of Birmingham and was consecrated in 1869.

 A parish was assigned of St Matthew's Church, Duddeston and Nechells in 1896.

-When the church closed in 1951, the parish was merged back into that of St Matthew's Church, Duddeston and Nechells.
+The church was destroyed during the Birmingham Blitz.
+When the church officially closed in 1951, the parish was merged back into that of St Matthew's Church, Duddeston and Nechells.